charleywright/School/Chemistry.md

 #### Bonding, solubility, etc
 * Bonding in elements is a scale from ionic through polar covalent to non-polar covalent
 * Non-polar covalent molecules may contain polar bonds however if the molecule is symmetrical (linear or tetrahedral) the dipoles cancel out, leaving the molecule non-polar
-* Elements with a high electronegativity bonded to hydrogen e.g N, O, F form molecules that can have permanent dipole-dipole forces.
+* Elements with a high electronegativity bonded to hydrogen e.g N, O, F form molecules that can have permanent dipole-dipole forces
+* London Dispersion Forces are forces of attraction between molecules due to temporary dipoles.
+Difference in electronegativity of about 0.4 is considered a large enough difference for these to form
+* Polar molecules "stick" to eachother with stronger bonds therefore have higher melting & boiling points, and higher viscocity (gloopiness)

 ## Unit 2 (Nature's chemistry)
 TODO